simplexidev/sdevlibs/README.md

 ## Building From Source

-At the moment, I do not have any scripts to build libui or LibUISharp, so it has to be done manually.
+At the moment, the provided build scripts are not finished or just an empty file.
+Please use the following steps to build LibUISharp and its dependency, libui.

 ### Prerequisites